 - Students may arrive at the front door at 7:00 a.m. and report directly to the cafeteria. - Students will enter the building through the designated entrances without delay.
-Loitering on or off school property is not permitted. - Students may congregate in designated corridors and the cafeteria.
+Loitering on or off school property is not permitted. - Upon arriving at school and parking in the morning, students are expected to immediately enter the school building.
+Students may enter the building through the front and rear main student entrances. - Students may congregate in designated corridors and the cafeteria.
 At the designated time (7:35 a.m.) students may go to their lockers and homerooms. - Students will be considered tardy if they are not in their first period class/shop at 7:45 a.m. - Students not in Period 1 by 7:45 a.m. will report to the Dean of Students' Office. - Students who arrive late to school and do not report to the Dean of Students' Office will be placed on In-House Suspension. - Students who are late to school without an acceptable professional note (doctor, legal, etc.) will be assigned demerits on the following basis:

 Tardies:

-7:45-7:51 1 Demerit
+7:45 - 7:51 1 Demerit

 7:52 - 8:30 2 Demerits

-8:31-9:13 3 Demerits
+8:31 - 9:13 3 Demerits

-9:14-9:56 4 Demerits
+9:14 - 9:56 4 Demerits

 9:57 - 11:00 5 Demerits

-Note: Demerits will be removed if acceptable professional documentation is delivered to Monty Tech within three (3) school days of the tardy.
+Note: Demerits will be removed if acceptable professional documentation is delivered to Monty Tech within seven (7) school days of the tardy.